Battle of Shanghai: Chinese retreat from Shanghai

 Japanese landings at Jinshanwei meant that the Chinese army had to retire from the Shanghai front and attempt a breakout.
 However, Chiang Kai-shek still placed some hope that the Nine-Power Treaty would result in a sanction against Japan by Western powers.
 It was not until November 8 that the Chinese central command issued a general retreat to withdraw from the entire Shanghai front.
-All Chinese units were ordered to move toward western towns such as Kunshan, and then from there enter the final defense lines to stop the Japanese from reaching Nanjing.
+A regiment of the 55th division alongside the Shanghai police force and security regiment were ordered to defend Nanshi.
+After three days of fighting, the remaining more than 3,000 policemen, soldiers, and security members retreated to the French Concession on November 11 and were interned.
+The 67th Corps and 43rd Corps were ordered to hold Songjiang for 3 days to cover the retreat of the army.
+All other Chinese units were ordered to move toward western towns such as Kunshan, and then from there enter the final defense lines to stop the Japanese from reaching Nanjing.